NREL/OpenStudio-user-documentation/docs/comparative_analysis/ParametricStudies.md

 ## Run Simulations
 Select the design alternative you want to run.
 Selected alternatives turn the yellow-orange.
 Hit the run button to start the simulations.

-If you want to run a daylighting analysis with Radiance select that option here.
+If you want to run a daylighting analysis with Radiance, select that option here.

 You must select the design alternatives you want to run before hitting the run buttons.
 Selected items have an orange highlight.